sciZer0/7/v/README.md

 The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.

+Technologically, the blockchain borrows heavily from the Solana blockchain.

  <br><br>
 <b>TABLE OF CONTENTS</b>